mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 end
 ```

-The MongoDB subtree will then look like this for messages with the `OP_QUERY` opcode:
+The MongoDB sub tree will then look like this for messages with the `OP_QUERY` opcode:

 ![Flag with description]({{ "/assets/creating-wireshark-dissectors-3/flag-with-description.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }